A NY health clinic wants to hire doctor charged in six opioid deaths

 Breaking News Emails

-A New York doctor under federal indictment in the deaths of six patients who overdosed on opioids has been offered a job at another clinic and is asking the court to let him take it.
+A New York doctor under federal indictment in the deaths of six patients who overdosed on opioids has been offered a job at another clinic and wants a judge to let him take it.

-Lawyers for Dr. Eugene Gosy will join prosecutors in a Buffalo courtroom on Wednesday for arguments on the employment issue, court records show.
+Lawyers for Dr. Eugene Gosy were set to join prosecutors in a Buffalo courtroom Wednesday for arguments on an emergency motion to modify his bail conditions, but it was canceled late Tuesday, court records show.

 Gosy, a neurologist, was indicted in 2016 on narcotics and fraud charges by prosecutors who said he turned patients of his pain management clinic into drug addicts for profit.
 Last year, a superseding indictment alleged that he "caused the death of at least six individuals, and contributed to the deaths of others."